jibkid88/geoquiz-legal-/geoquiz_privacy_policy.md

 ---

-## 5. Children's Privacy
+## 5. Children's Privacy & Age Guidance

-GeoQuiz is not directed at children under 13, and we do not knowingly collect personal information from children under 13.
-The App offers a "Family-friendly" content style; other content styles ("General," "Spicy") may include mature themes not intended for children.
-[FILL IN once age rating is finalized: confirm whether the App's overall age rating reflects the most mature content style available.]
+GeoQuiz is intended for users **13 and older**.
+We do not knowingly collect personal information from children under 13, and the App is not directed at that age group.

+GeoQuiz offers different content styles ("Family-friendly," "General," "Spicy").
+None are intended to include explicit content, but "Spicy" leans into gossip, scandal, and adult-flavored historical trivia in tone, which is why the App overall is intended for users 13 and older rather than a younger audience.

+**Driver Mode**: GeoQuiz includes a "Driver" play mode intended for use only by someone who is a legally licensed driver, operating the vehicle lawfully, and using the App in a manner consistent with all applicable traffic and distracted- driving laws in their jurisdiction.
+GeoQuiz is not a substitute for safe driving practices, and by selecting Driver mode, the user confirms they meet these requirements.
+See the in-app Driver Safety notice shown before this mode is used.

 ---

 ## 6. Your Choices

-- **Location**: you can deny or revoke location access at any time in iOS Settings → Privacy & Security → Location Services.
+- **Location**: You can deny or revoke location access at any time in iOS Settings → Privacy & Security → Location Services.
 The App's core trivia features require location to find nearby places.
 - **Microphone / Speech Recognition**: voice-answering is optional and off by